ClimateMind/climatemind-backend/README.md

     git config --global core.autocrlf false

-Build the image container to download and install code dependencies needed for running the app using the build command below.
+Build the image container to download and install code dependencies needed for running the app:

+    docker-compose build

 **_SPECIAL NOTE_**: _Whenever the backend repo has added new dependancies in the requirements.txt file the docker image will need to be re-built by re-running the build command._

-    docker-compose build

 Start in foreground (good for debugging flask and see the logs).
 You can stop it with [CTRL + C] on OSX, Windows, and Linux.

     docker-compose up

-Start in background (best for when trying to visualize the ontology or when attaching the docker instance to the front-end application)
+Start in background (best for when trying to attach the docker instance to the front-end application)

     docker-compose up -d